 Judaism has a rich heritage of sacred and secular music.
 The traditional chants of Sephardic and Ashkenazic Jews; sacred compositions by Bloch, Weiner, and Richards; contemporary music by Mark Bloom, Steve Dropkin, Dan Nichols, and Josh Nelson are all part of our musical culture.
 The sounds of Eastern Europe – the Klezmer tradition – add spice to our musical tzimmes (potpourri).
 Anyone with musical interests is invited to participate in one of our musical ensembles.

-Congregational Choir is open to any singer from the Eighth Grade on up.
-In addition to singing during the High Holy Days, our choir adds its collective voice to Shabbat services and presents special programs in the community.
+Congregational Choir is open to any singer from the eighth grade on up.
+Our choir adds its collective voice to Shabbat services, the High Holy Days and presents special programs in the community.
 Reading Hebrew and/or music are not requirements; enjoyment of singing is!
-Rehearsals are on Mondays and Thursdays prior to Rosh Hashanah and on Wednesdays after Yom Kippur.
+Rehearsals are Mondays and Thursdays prior to Rosh Hashanah and on Wednesdays after Yom Kippur.

 65th Street Klezmorim Do you play the violin, clarinet, sax, flute or other melody instrument?
 You could be part of our house band, the 65th Street Klezmorim under the direction of Andrew Lyon.
 The ensemble has played with members of the Indianapolis Symphony, at the Greater Chicago Jewish Folk Festival, Broad Ripple Arts Fair, Spirit and Place Festival, Fountain Square Arts Festival and for holiday and Shabbat celebrations at IHC.
 Rehearsals take place on Sundays, when Religious School meets, from 11:30 a.m. until 12:30 p.m.
 Click here to visit the Klezmer Facebook Page!

 You can be part of the musical life at IHC.
-For more information or to sign up, contact Cantor Janice Roger at 255-6647, ext.
-208 or by email, email@example.com.
+For more information or to sign up, contact Rabbi Brett Krichiver at 255-6647, ext.
+210 or by email, [email protected].
 In addition, members who play instruments are invited to share their talents at Shabbat worship.
-To discuss this opportunity or for more information about any of our musical ensembles, please contact Cantor Roger.
-The direct link to Cantor Roger's blog click here.
+To discuss this opportunity or for more information about any of our musical ensembles, please contact Rabbi Brett Krichiver.